 - Worldpackers: Worldpackers lets offer your skills to hosts around the world in exchange for free accommodation.

-- helpX: this platform aggregates all the organizations who need volunteer helpers to stay with them short-term in exchange for food and accommodation.
+- helpX: This platform aggregates all the organizations that need volunteer helpers to stay with them short-term in exchange for food and accommodation.